wso2-attic/ballerina-integrator/README.md

    $ kubectl get ingress
 ```

-- If everything is successfully deployed, you can invoke the service either via Node port or ingress.
+- If all artifacts are successfully deployed, you can invoke the service either via Node port or ingress.

 Node Port:
 ```bash